Discover Sonlight's Literature-Based Homeschool Curriculum

 Children respond more positively to great literature than to textbooks.
 And because quality literature is not age-specific, you can teach multiple children with one program!

-Why choose a literature-based education?
+Why choose a literature-based homeschool curriculum?

 - Literature makes learning information enjoyable.